West Ukrainian People's Republic: Exile and diplomacy

-Part of the defeated army found refuge in Czechoslovakia and became known there under the name Ukrajinská brigáda (Czech).
+Part of the defeated army (Mountain Brigade of UGA) found refuge in Czechoslovakia and became known there under the name Ukrajinská brigáda (Czech).
 On 16 July 1919, the remaining army consisting of about 50,000 soldiers, crossed into the territory of the Ukrainian People's Republic and continued the struggle for Ukrainian independence there.

 The same month, the Western Oblast established a government-in-exile in the city of Kamianets-Podilskyi.
 Relations between the exiled West Ukrainian government and the Kyiv-based government continued to deteriorate, in part because the Western Ukrainians saw the Poles as the main enemy (with the Russians a potential ally) while Symon Petliura in Kyiv considered the Poles a potential ally against his Russian enemies.
 In response to the Kyiv government's diplomatic talks with Poland, the Western Ukrainian government sent a delegation to the Soviet 12th Army, but ultimately rejected Soviet conditions for an alliance.
 In August 1919, Kost Levytsky, head of the Western Ukrainian state secretariat, proposed an alliance with Anton Denikin's White Russians which would involve guaranteed autonomy within a Russian state.
 Western Ukrainian diplomats in Paris sought contact with Russian counterparts in that city.
 The Russian Whites had mixed views of this proposed alliance.
 On the one hand, they were wary of the Galicians' Russophobia and concerned about the effect of such an alliance on their relationship with Poland.
 On the other hand, the Russians respected the discipline and training of the Galician soldiers and understood that an agreement with the Western Ukrainians would deprive Kyiv's Ukrainian People's Army, at war with the Russian Whites, of its best soldiers.
 In November 1919 the Ukrainian Galician Army, without authorization from their government, signed a ceasefire with the White Russians and placed their army under White Russian authority.

 In talks with Kyiv's Directorate government, Western Ukrainian president Petrushevych argued that the Whites would be defeated anyway but that the alliance with them would strengthen relations with the Western powers, who supported the Whites and would help the Ukrainian military forces for their later struggle against the victorious Soviets.
 Such arguments were condemned by Petliura.
 As a result, Petrushevych recognized that the West Ukrainian government could no longer work with Petliura's Directorate and on 15 November the West Ukrainian government left for exile in Vienna.
 The Directorate informed Poland on 2 December that it had no interest in western Ukraine.
 The West Ukrainian government-in-exile then "rejected the joint institutions" with the Directorate and on 20 December unilaterally repealed the Unification Act.
 The exiled government resumed the name West Ukrainian People's Republic at the beginning of 1920.